rdkcentral/ThunderNanoServices/DHCPServer/DHCPServerPlugin.md

 | (property)[#]?.leases[#].ip | string | Client IP address |
 | (property)[#]?.leases[#]?.expires | string | <sup>*(optional)*</sup> Client IP expiration time (in ISO8601 format, empty: never expires) |

 > The *server* shall be passed as the index to the property, e.g. *DHCPServer.1.status@eth0*.
-If omitted, status of all configured servers is returned
+If omitted, status of all configured servers is returned.

 ### Errors